-With more and more people investing in antique furniture due to a focus on sustainability and mass consumerism, we spoke to Camilla Clarke and Ottalie Stride, co-creative directors from interior design studio, Albion Nord, on their top tips on how to shop for antiques.
+We spoke to Camilla Clarke and Ottalie Stride, co-creative directors from interior design studio, Albion Nord, for their top tips on how to shop for antiques.

 Ensure that what you’re buying is something that you love.
 Antiques are hardy and have endured the elements this far; they are likely to fail you now.
 By choosing something that you’re really fond of from the off will likely mean that you will be pleased with the piece for years to come.

 Make sure that what you’re buying works with the other pieces in your house.
-The last thing you want is to get home with your purchase and realise that it doesn’t fit with the rest of your scheme.
+The last thing you want is to get your purchase delivered and realize that it doesn’t fit with the rest of your scheme.

 Consider hidden costs when buying online; shipping, restoration and re-upholstery are the most common costs that you should look out for.